Br1tt4ny/Br1tt4ny/README.md

 ### About Me
-- Iam currently studying to become an I.T
+- Iam currently studying to become an I.T at UOP
 - Hoping to become the best I.T out there
 - Eventually want to become a developer

 ### Hi there 👋
-### My name is Brittany but people call me Britt 😍
-### Iam a wife and momma to 3 beautiful children 💛💜💙

 Heres a little about me and things I enjoy

 - 👩‍💻 I’m currently studying at University Of Pheonix
 - 💻 My area of study is Information Technology
-- 🤓 I’m looking to become an amazing I.T
+- 🤓 I’m looking gain knowledge anywhere possible when it comes to I.T
-- 🤔 I’m looking to learn anything and everything about coding
+- 🤔 I’m also interested in learning coding and developing
 - 💬 Things that intrigue me: Documentaries and Consipracies
 - 📫 How to reach me: brittmarie.517@gmail.com
 - 😄 Hobbies: Learning new things